Top Ten Safe Boating Tips

 NauticEd has available for free a gamified badge system for training and ensuring good boater behavior.
 Check it out, it is a great training tool for doing the proper things that you might not know are the proper things to do.

-Here is the checklist of sailboat maintenance items associated to the badge system:
+Take a look at the checklist of sailboat maintenance items associated to the badge system.

 8. KEEP A WATCH OUT